Table of contents |

 Ans: The cotton textile industry in India witnessed a decline in the mid-nineteenth century due to the following factors:

-• Imposition of duties: The British government imposed duties on Indian exports to Britain under pressure from British manufacturers.
-This made Indian textiles relatively more expensive and less competitive in the international market.
+Imposition of duties: The British government put taxes on Indian exports to Britain, under pressure from British manufacturers.
+This made Indian textiles more expensive and less competitive in the international market.

-• East India Company's influence: The East India Company was influenced by British manufacturers and started selling British manufactured goods in the Indian market.
-This led to a decrease in demand for Indian textiles.
+East India Company's influence: The East India Company, influenced by British manufacturers, started selling British-made goods in India.
+This led to a drop in demand for Indian textiles.

-• Raw cotton shortage: As the Civil War broke out in the United States in the 1860s, the supply of cotton from the US to Britain was cut off.
-Britain started sourcing cotton from India, leading to a shortage of raw cotton for Indian weavers.
+Raw cotton shortage: When the Civil War broke out in the United States in the 1860s, cotton supplies from the US to Britain were cut off.
+Britain turned to India for cotton, creating a shortage of raw cotton for Indian weavers.

-• Rise of Indian cotton factories: By the end of the nineteenth century, cotton factories started emerging in India.
-This further weakened the traditional handloom industry, as machine-made textiles gained prominence.
+Rise of Indian cotton factories: By the end of the nineteenth century, cotton factories began to appear in India.
+This further weakened the traditional handloom industry as machine-made textiles became more popular.

 Q14: Describe the role of early entrepreneurs of India in the development of industries.
 [2019]